 The story begins with a lot of gentle colors and simple maps: natural tan and green tones are used to create a peaceful setting, and simple locator maps show the position of famous fossils.

-As the story unfolds, I used the Map Tour feature to jump quickly between locations, jarring the reader as humans advance across the planet.
 At its conclusion, the tone of the story quickly shifts.
 Focused on human-caused climate change, my two maps (one created through ArcGIS Online, the other through ArcMap and Adobe Illustrator) shift to a grey and black industrial tone, highlighting human-caused CO2 emissions.

 The story concludes on a hopeful note: countries are beginning to realize the impact that we have had on the planet.
 Though we are just a blip in human history, we have a unique self awareness that may save our planet.